Jillian Bell

 Jillian Leigh Bell (born April 25, 1984) is an American actress, comedian, and screenwriter.
 She was a writer for the 35th season of the NBC sketch comedy series Saturday Night Live between 2009 and 2010.

 Since her departure from SNL, she has had starring roles in the films Brittany Runs a Marathon (2019) and I'm Totally Fine (2022).
-She has also appeared on television, starring as Jillian Belk on Workaholics, voicing Violet Hart on Bless the Harts, and in a recurring role as Dixie on the final season of Eastbound & Down.
 Her other film credits include 22 Jump Street (2014), Fist Fight (2017), Godmothered (2020), and Candy Cane Lane (2023).
 Bell is engaged to illustrator and musician Luke McGarry.

+She has also acted in television, starring as Jillian Belk on Workaholics, voicing Violet Hart on Bless the Harts, and in a recurring role as Dixie on the final season of Eastbound & Down.